-Purchasing your Kangal puppy is just the first cost of pet ownership.
-You need to budget for many other things when you get a new dog.
+Purchasing your puppy is just the first cost of pet ownership.
+You need to budget for many other things when you get a new pup.

-This includes purchasing food and water bowls, getting dog food, buying a leash and collar, getting your dog a bed or crate, buying grooming essentials, and supplying your pet with toys.
+This includes purchasing food and water bowls, getting dog food, buying a leash and collar, getting him a bed or crate, buying grooming essentials, and supplying your pet with toys.

 All these combined items can set you back a further $300 or $400.

-You will need to budget for various things during your pet’s life.
+You will also need to budget for various things during your pet’s life.

-Some of the most important ones include veterinary costs and medical care, toys and entertainment costs, grooming and feeding, and essential supplies your pet needs.
+Some of the most important ones include veterinary bills and medical care, toys and entertainment, grooming and feeding, and essential supplies your pet needs.

 Your puppy must be taken to the vet for regular checkups, all his essential vaccinations, and deworming.

-You can expect to pay around $100 for your dog to get vaccinated, plus another $50 or so in deworming medication.
+You can expect to pay around $100 for him to get vaccinated, plus another $50 or so in deworming medication.

-Some breeders will include these initial expenses in their price, so be sure to check.
+Some breeders will include these initial expenses in their overall costs, so be sure to check.

-You’ll also need to give your dog preventative flea and tick medication, particularly as a working breed that spends a lot of time outdoors around other animals.
+You’ll also need to give him preventative flea and tick medication, particularly as a working breed that spends a lot of time outdoors around other animals.

 These preventative medications will set you back around $200 a year.

-You’ll likely also want to spay or neuter your Kangal dog when they are old enough.
+You’ll likely also want to spay or neuter your dog when they are old enough.

 Again, this is something your breeder may cover, but if not, you’re looking at around $200 for a vet to perform this procedure.